Biochar in Biogas Plants

 Anaerobic fermentation is constantly influenced by factors such as ammonia, hydrogen sulfide, high salinity and trace elements, low pH, shear forces, and temperature fluctuations2Christian Wurzer, 72.
 Green Carbon Webinar – Biochar use for anaerobic digestion”, published 24 March 2022 by Christian Wurzer at https://www.youtube.com/watch?v=i4wLMiqiDK0.

-The advantages arise because the biochar serves as a colonization base as well as a conductor for the direct exchange of electrons between microorganism species.
-This means that methane-forming microorganisms find an excellent habitat for multiplication in the porous structure of the biochar.
+These advantages of biochar arise because it serves as a colonization ground as well as a conductor for the direct exchange of electrons between microorganism species.
+This means that methane-forming microorganisms find an excellent habitat for multiplication in the porous structure of biochar.
 In addition, biochar binds ammonia that is harmful to the fermentation process.
 Furthermore, the amount and composition of biochar can be used to control the process, as the high cation exchange capacity of biochar influences chemical and biological processes.
 In addition, similar to activated carbon, biochar is suitable for the adsorption of heavy metals and toxins.

-The economic viability of biochar in the biogas production is only made possible by the further use of the fermentation residues enriched with the biochar as a soil improver and fertilizer on agricultural land.
+Economic viability of biochar in anaerobic digestion varies greatly between plants.
+For some plants feasibility is only made possible by further usage of fermentation residues enriched with biochar as a soil improver and fertilizer on agricultural land.
+Whereas other anaerobic digestion plants become economic using biochar due to additional revenue due to increased biogas yield.

 Degree of Development

-The use of biochar in the biogas production is not yet widespread, except for numerous user farms in Switzerland.
+Usage of biochar in anaerobic digestion is not yet widespread, except for numerous user farms in Swiss, and a handful of users in Austria & Germany.
 There are research projects on biogas yield increase through biochar, as well as model plants, which elicit the advantages of combining biogas with biochar production plants at one site.

 Application

-According to Roedger et al., adding biogas biochar to the main fermenter increases gas yield by 9%.
-However, if the biogas biochar is added to the secondary fermenter, yield increases of 13-24% can be achieved6RÖDGER, Jan-Markus, et al. Steigerung des Biogasertrages durch die Zugabe von Pflanzenkohle.
+According to Roedger et al., adding biochar additive for AD plants to the main fermenter increases gas yield by 9%.
+However, if the biochar additive for AD plants is added to the secondary fermenter, yield increases of 13-24% can be achieved6RÖDGER, Jan-Markus, et al. Steigerung des Biogasertrages durch die Zugabe von Pflanzenkohle.
 Müll und Abfall, 2013, 9.
 Jg., Nr.
 13, S. 477. https://chiemgau-agrar.de/wp-content/uploads/2019/10/Artikel-Steigerung-des-Biogasertrages-durch-Pflanzenkohle.pdf.
 Outside the laboratory scale, practical application shows an increase in yield of up to 10%.

 Dosage

-As a permanent solution, 0.1 – 0.5% biochar is reccommended to be applied to the biogas process in relation to the dry mass used.
-In literatur, a regular injection cycle of 14 days is described.
+As a permanent solution, 0.1 – 0.5% biochar is recommended to be applied to the biogas process in relation to the dry mass used.
+In literature, a regular injection cycle of 14 days is described.
 Practitioners use differen methods of introduction: either the biochar is added directly to the input material, or it is added manually or automated into the fermenter or secondary fermentation.

 Approval & Certification